Skip to main content

 This command:

-- Routes all subsequent AI SDK calls through the Rigbox proxy
+• Routes subsequent AI SDK calls in that shell through the Rigbox proxy

 To deactivate: